DungLai/dunglai.github.io/about.md

   Thank you for reaching me out.
 </p>

-I'm currently an Computer Science undergrad student at [Swinburne University of Technology](https://en.wikipedia.org/wiki/Swinburne_University_of_Technology) in Melbourne.
+I'm currently a Computer Science undergrad student at [Swinburne University of Technology](https://en.wikipedia.org/wiki/Swinburne_University_of_Technology) in Melbourne.